Liubov Efimenko

 Liubov Efimenko (born 20 June 1999) is a Finnish figure skater.
 She is the 2014 Finnish national silver medalist and has won three senior international medals, including bronze at the 2014 Nordics and silver at the 2016 Skate Helena.
 She has also competed in pair skating with Dmitry Epstein for the Netherlands.

 Personal life

 Liubov Efimenko was born on 20 June 1999 in Saint Petersburg, Russia.
+She is of Polish descent through her father.
 She moved with her family to Finland when she was nine years old.
 She followed her older sister into skating.